-Phase 2 helps you develop your business concept further into a market-ready product, service or process aligned with your company's growth strategy.
-Activities could, for example, include product/service development, trials, prototyping, validation, demonstration and testing in real-world conditions, and market replication.
-If the activity concerns a primarily technological innovation, a Technology Readiness Level (TRL) of 6 or above is required for primarily technological innovation or the equivalent for non-technological innovation.
+product, service or process aligned with your company's growth strategy.
+Activities could, for example, include product/service development, trials. prototyping, validation, demonstration and testing in real-world conditions, and market replication.
+If the activity concerns a primarily technological innovation, a Technology Readiness Level (TRL) of 5/6 or above required for primarily technological innovation or the equivalent for non-technological innovation.
 You can subcontract work essential for your innovation project.

-Phase 2 offers a grant only support to SMEs in need of one last push before the scaling-up phase; and it will offer blended finance (combining grant and equity) to SMEs looking to further develop their idea.
+Phase 2 offers a grant only support to SMEs in need of one last push before the scaling-up phase; and it will offer blended finance (combining grant and equity) to SMEs looking to further develop, grow and scale-up their idea.